Lucas-silvar/Lucas-silvar/README.md

 * 🌍  I'm based in Paraná, Brazil
 * ✉️  You can contact me at [lucasarr01@outlook.com]()
-* 🧠  I'm learning Phython and Java programming languages
+* 🧠  I'm learning Kotlin programming language

  <!--* 🚀  I'm currently working on ... -->